Computer Network and System Administration

 - The CNSA program has established a relationship with the Los Alamos National Security Lab in New Mexico that has generated co-op opportunities and full-time positions.

-- Twenty-one of your twenty-two core courses offer detailed labs designed to complement lectures and replicate industry practice.
+- Twenty-one of your twenty-four core courses offer detailed labs designed to complement lectures and replicate industry practice.
 Practice integration of layers 1, 2, and 3 hardware with application specific programs, learn about wireless APs and Bluetooth technology, study a variety of firewalls and intrusion detection systems, and more.